AI Energy and Grid Load

 AI energy and grid load refers to the electricity demand created by artificial-intelligence infrastructure and the power-system consequences of serving that demand.
 It includes data-center load, accelerator clusters, cooling, substations, transmission lines, backup power, interconnection queues, power-purchase agreements, utility planning, emissions accounting, water use, and local permitting.

 The topic is narrower than the general environmental impact of AI and broader than the energy use of a single model.
-It asks how model scaling and deployment become a physical load on public infrastructure, and how that load is governed.
+It asks how model scaling and deployment become a physical claim on public infrastructure, and how that claim is measured, priced, approved, limited, or made accountable.

 Why AI Changes Load